-TIP The number of input parameters on a scoring function has direct impact on performance.
+TIP The number of input parameters on a scoring function has a direct impact on performance.
 The more parameters there are, the more time it takes to score a row.
 A recommended best practice is to make sure that only variables that are involved in a model score evaluation are exported from SAS Enterprise Miner.

-The most important output variables follow a naming convention using a prefix, as shown in the following table.
+The most important output variables for the scoring process follow a naming convention using a prefix, as shown in the following table.